FAQs about Mediation

 The basic costs of a mediation are the mediator fees and the filing and administrative fees of the mediation institution where the parties attend to manage their dispute.

-The filing and administrative fees of the Mediation Service of the Madrid International Arbitration Center, as well as the mediator fees can be found detailed in the Annex I of the Bylaws.
+The filing and administrative fees of the Mediation Service of the Madrid International Arbitration Center, as well as the mediator fees can be found detailed in the Annex I to the Mediation Rules.

 The costs in a mediation are paid, unless otherwise agreed, in equal parts by the involved parties in the mediation.